daarnolducsd/ep5book/docs/05-week5.md

 wealth_index |     75,881    3.212319     1.43691          1          5
 ```

-We will discuss this behavior in a future chapter about **value labels**.Next, If I browse the data, you will see the variable ``refused_any_blood_test`` has some missing values (the period indicates the value is missing).
+We will discuss this behavior in a future chapter about **value labels**.
+Next, If I browse the data, you will see the variable ``refused_any_blood_test`` has some missing values (the period indicates the value is missing).

 <div class="figure" style="text-align: center">
 <img src="images/05_missing.png" alt="Missing Values" width="25%" />